From Build a Career in Data Science by Emily Robinson and Jacqueline Nolis

 You may also meet another attendee who works in the company or sub-industry you’re interested in.
 You can ask if they have time for an informational interview to learn more about their field.
 An informational interview isn’t (or rather shouldn’t be) a passive-aggressive way of looking for a referral-instead, it’ a great way to get a look inside a company and get advice from someone who is in the field.
 We don’t recommend asking people you met that day to refer you.
 This is a strong ask for someone they don’t know, and no one likes being used.
 If they tell you about an opening at their company and say they can refer you, this is a great bonus, but you’ll gain a lot even if they don’t.

-If you’re able to be public about your job search, post on social media that you’re looking and ask if anyone has any leads.
-Even though you might not have a strong data science network yet, hopefully you have friends and former classmates and colleagues who might know of positions within their companies.
-This generally works better on social media where people connected to data science tend to congregate, such as LinkedIn or Twitter, but even social media networks like Facebook may have connections with opportunities.
+If you’re able to be public about your job search, post on social media that you’re looking, and ask if anyone has any leads.
+Even though you might not have a strong data science network yet, hopefully, you have friends and former classmates and colleagues who might know of positions within their companies.
+This generally works better on social media where people connected to data science tend to congregate, such as LinkedIn or Twitter.
+Furthermore, by utilizing LinkedIn automation, you can save time and efficiently manage connection requests, send messages, and more.
+Even social media networks like Facebook may have connections with opportunities.

 Although social media posts can be great for getting a broad range of people to see that you’re looking for opportunities, targeted approaches can be helpful too.
 If you happen to know people who might have leads for you, sending direct messages isn’t uncommon and won’t be frowned upon.
 If you haven’t met the person before but they share a relation to you, like you studied the same major in the same university, it can be worth it to try.